GuanceCloud/datakit/README.md

 ### Install community release

 We also released the community version of DataKit.
-Compared to the previous version, the community edition will introduce some radical new features, but less compatible and stable.
+Compared to the previous version, the community version will introduce some radical new features, but less compatible and stable.
 We can install community verison as following:

 - Linux & Mac